keiichishima/pytracepath/README.md

 # Python Tracepath

-This is a clone of tracepath function written in Python3.
+This is a subset version of the `tracepath` command written in Python3.
 The program supports both IPv4 and IPv6.

 ## Installation

-Install usinb `pip`, or type `python setup.py install`.
+Install using `pip`, or type `python setup.py install`.

 ## Usage